 Whether you’re a first-time fisherman or a seasoned angler, there are few places as perfect for fishing as the Brunswick Islands.
 In Calabash, hop on a fishing tour with the Calabash Fishing Fleet or Hurricane Fleet, which have fully outfitted and well-maintained boats for almost every adventure.
 If fishing isn’t your style, both companies also offer tours to take you cruising along the waterway to seek out dolphins and birds.

-Golfing is another outdoor favorite, and Calabash features six of the 30 championship courses that are located throughout NC's Brunswick Islands.
+Golfing is another outdoor favorite, and Calabash features five of the over 30 championship courses that are located throughout NC's Brunswick Islands.
 Golfers will love the assortment of options.

 If you're interested in more time outside, make sure to walk along the beautiful Calabash River and enjoy the views as you stroll.
 Many restaurants are waterfront, but there's something special about wandering on the docks to check out the boats and the birds at your leisure.